 And they find it annoying.

 My response: Life’s tough, get a helmet.
-The RATES strategy allows a weak writer to formulate a well-organized body paragraph.
+The RACES strategy allows a weak writer to formulate a well-organized body paragraph.
 It also gives students with test anxiety something to lean on.

 You may be familiar with the acronym, but just in case here it is:

-Restate the question/issue, Answer the question, use Textual evidence, Explain the textual evidence, and identify something it’s Similar to.
+Restate the question/issue, Answer the question, Cite textual evidence, Explain the textual evidence, and identify something it’s Similar to.
 This ensures at least 4 sentences and incorporates the necessary evidence.
-The “similar to” is outside information, one of the most challenging part for some kids.
+The “similar to” is outside information, one of the most challenging parts for some kids.

 Teaching a high-stakes class – one which culminates in a state assessment – can be stressful or exciting.
 I personally love the challenge.